 In the processing of its transactions, the Group receives and stores a large volume of personally identifiable information, which is increasingly subject to regulation in numerous jurisdictions around the world.
 Such regulations are typically intended to protect the privacy and security of personal information, including credit card information, that is collected, processed and transmitted in or from the governing jurisdiction.
 The Group could be adversely affected if it is unable to comply with such regulations, if such regulations were to be expanded to require changes in the Group's business practices or if governing jurisdictions interpret or implement such regulations in a manner that negatively affects the Group's business, prospects, financial condition and results of operations.
-The Group continues to work on the implementation of the necessary changes on its current business practices resulting from the new European General Data Protection Regulation, respecting the travel industry standards.
+The Group works on the implementation of the necessary requirements resulting from its applicable privacy regulations, specifically the European General Data Protection Regulation, respecting the travel industry standards.

-The secure transmission of confidential and personally identifiable information over the Internet is essential in maintaining customer and supplier confidence in the Group's Air Distribution and Air IT Solutions business areas.
+The secure transmission of confidential and personally identifiable information over the Internet is essential in maintaining customer and supplier confidence in the Group's business.
 The Group receives and handles a large volume of personally identifiable information in the course of its ordinary activities and the Group relies on licensed encryption and authentication technology to effect the secure transmission of this confidential information.
 It is possible that advances in computer capabilities, new innovations or other developments could result in a compromise or breach of the technology used by the Group to protect customer transaction data.
 The Group incurs substantial expense to protect against and remedy security breaches and their consequences.
 However, businesses that handle personal data have been subject to investigations, lawsuits and adverse publicity due to allegedly improper disclosure of personally identifiable information and the Group cannot guarantee that its security measures will prevent all attempted security breaches.
 A party (whether internal, external, an affiliate or an unrelated third party) that is able to circumvent the Group's security systems could steal proprietary information or cause significant interruptions in the Group's operations.
 Substantial or ongoing data breaches, whether instigated internally or externally, on the Group's system or other Internet-based systems, could significantly harm the Group's business, damage its reputation, expose it to potential litigation, losses and liability and/or cause existing customers and prospective customers to lose confidence in the Group's security measures, which would have a negative effect on the value of the Group's brands.
 These concerns and other privacy and security developments that are difficult to anticipate could adversely affect the Group's business, prospects, financial condition and results of operations.

-Finally, participants in the payment card industry have proposed standards related to the processing of credit card payments, as well as target dates by which they require vendors to be compliant.
+Finally, participants in the payment card industry require standards related to the processing of credit card payments.
 The participants have stated that they may take actions against vendors who are not compliant by the target date, including imposing cash penalties for violations or prohibiting them from processing transactions on participant cards.
 To the extent any of the Group's businesses are not compliant by the industry-proposed target dates, the Group's business, prospects, financial condition and results of operations could be materially adversely affected.